Zofware/www.simplesportscaster.com/docs/_pages/about.md

 ## Pricing

-There are two license levels, Basic and Deluxe, available for purchase.
+The free trial of SimpleSportsCaster lets you try many of the features but limits you to 5 minutes of streaming or recording video.
+To remove the time limits and to unlock other premium features, there are two license levels available for purchase, Basic and Deluxe.
 See [this page](/help/pricing) for more information.

 ## Version History